 6.1 Pupils who require physiotherapy whilst at school should have this carried out by a trained physiotherapist.
-If it is agreed in the IEP or care plan that a member of the school staff should undertake part of the physiotherapy regime (such as assisting children with exercises), then the required technique must be demonstrated by the physiotherapist personally, written guidance given and updated regularly.
-The physiotherapist should observe the member of staff applying the technique.
+If it is agreed in the IEP or care plan that a member of the school staff should undertake part of the physiotherapy regime (such as assisting children with

-- 6.2 Under no circumstances should school staff devise and carry out their own exercises or physiotherapy programmes. - 6.3 Any concerns about the regime or any failure in equipment should be reported to the Physiotherapist.
+- 6.2 Under no circumstances should school staff devise and carry out their own exercises or physiotherapy programmes. - Any concerns about the regime or any failure in equipment should be reported to the Physiotherapist.